 Tuition fee – Only for students who are NOT citizens of EU or EEA countries

-The Schools of Visual Arts are legally obliged (by Order no. 66 of 14 January 2016) to charge tuition fees from international students who are not citizens of the EU or EEA.
+The Schools of Visual Arts are legally obliged by Executive Order no. 364 of 1.
+April 2019 on tuition fees for foreign students at higher education programmes in art under the auspices of the Danish Ministry of Culture, to charge tuition fees from international students who are not citizens of the EU or EEA.

 Tuition fees must be paid before the semester begins.
 Tuition fees for a full year can be split into two payments, one for each term.
 Payment is done as a bank transfer to the Schools of Visual Arts’ bank account.